An intensive 7-10 day program designed to earn you the Instrument Rating.

-Check ride fee of $750 is paid directly to examiner, which includes his airline tickets to Maui.
+Check ride fee paid directly to examiner.

 Disclaimer: Of course, there are no guarantees that you will pass the check ride, and we will make every effort to touch up any failing issues, should they occur.
 It is always at the CFII discretion to sign you off for the examination.
 Should a delay be incurred for inclement weather or unscheduled maintenance, be prepared to extend your stay to complete the course.